jyih/nov-2023/instructor_practices/W10/D3/06-sql-delete-data/README.md

 ## Congratulations!

-You are now able to create delete one or more rows from a database table using SQL `DELETE` command!
+You are now able to delete one or more rows from a database table using SQL `DELETE` command!